Knowledge Hub

 Winding up petition

 If the debtor is a limited company and owes you in excess of £750, you can apply to the court by way of a petition to wind the company up – this has grave consequences (including potential personal liability for the company’s directors) and should be treated as such by the debtor.
-Usually, a statutory demand will have been served and the 21 day’ period expired, before the service of a winding up petition.
-Although, in certain circumstances it is possible to present the winding up petition without the presentation of a statutory demand.
+Usually, a statutory demand will have been served and the 21-day period expired before the service of a winding up petition.
+Although, in certain circumstances, it’s possible to present the winding up petition without the presentation of a statutory demand.
 If the statutory demand has not been complied with, then it evidences an inability to pay debts as and when they fall due.

-The court will list a hearing date for the petition and if the company/individual fails to respond, or if they do not provide an adequate reason for non-payment, then it’s likely that the judge will issue an order to wind the company up/make the individual bankrupt.
-If the company/individual has sufficient assets, they will be used to satisfy your debt and those of any other creditors of the company.
+The court will list a hearing date for the petition and if the company/individual fails to respond, or if they don’t provide an adequate reason for non-payment, then it’s likely that the judge will issue an order to wind the company up/make the individual bankrupt.
+If the company/individual has sufficient assets, they’ll be used to satisfy your debt and those of any other creditors of the company.

-In summary on this topic, it’s fair to say that the use of the insolvency procedure may very quickly help determine whether the non-payment is a result of inability to pay as opposed to a dispute.
-If it’s established that the default is a result of inability to pay, it is possible to follow the insolvency procedure, but very much necessary to keep sight of the fact that ultimately there may be no recovery made if the company or individual is genuinely insolvent and a winding up order or bankruptcy order is made.
+It is fair to say that the use of the insolvency procedure may very quickly help determine whether the non-payment is a result of inability to pay as opposed to a dispute.
+If it’s established that the default is a result of inability to pay, it’s possible to follow the insolvency procedure, but you should keep in mind that, at the end of the day, there may be no recovery made if the company or individual is genuinely insolvent and a winding up order or bankruptcy order is made.

 Summary